 Please read and follow all registration information to ensure your place in the program.

 Enrollment is limited to 12 students.
-As many students vie for premium spaces in the program, please register only if you are certain you will be able to commit to attending each valuable class.
+As many students vie for premium spaces in the Roots to Tips program, please register only if you are certain you will be able to commit to attending each valuable class.
 Students will need to keep the apprenticeship days free so that they will receive the full benefit of the program.
-Please clear your calendars, arrange childcare, etc. on Tuesdays.
+Please clear your calendars, arrange childcare, etc. on these weekends.
 As spaces are limited with a long waiting list of hopeful apprentices, we need to fill the program with those who can be present.
 Students who attend CMHS apprenticeship programs take coveted places in the program that other students would be thrilled to able to utilize.

 CMHS requires each student to sign a Liability Waiver in order to attend the programs.
 Please fill out and sign the online waiver to ensure your space in the group.
-Failure or unwillingness to present the signed waiver excludes the student from the programs.
+Failure or unwillingness to present the signed waiver excludes the student from the program.

 Payment must be accompanied with the student registration info form.
 Note that this is for informational and contact purposes only.
 Please answer all questions honestly.
 There are no prerequisites for taking the CMHS apprenticeship program.
 We will not sell or lend out any information given.

-As soon as we receive your registration for the Roots to Tips apprenticeship program, you will be added to the private classroom group site Thinkific.
-The group app is where students find out what they’ll learn each week, what to bring, post questions, take quizzes, get answers, make friends, and get tons more herbal info!
+As soon as we receive your registration for the Roots to TIps Wildcrafting Training program, you will be invited to the private classroom group site Thinkific.
+The group app is where students find out what they’ll learn each week, what to bring, post questions, receive and upload assignments, get answers, make friends, ask for carpooling, and get tons more herbal info!
 Please make sure to create your student account asap so that nothing is missed and there are no surprises.
 I do not send out individual course related emails to each student; the Thinkific site is where all communication happens.
 There is no cost for the student to be on the Thinkific site.